Healthy Homes Assessment Grenada Village

 Insulation Grenada Village

-The insulation of the ceiling and underfloor is required on all rental houses since July 1, 2019.
-Property managers and landlords must ensure the insulation meets standards that are in line with the latest standard.
-In some instances, current ceiling insulation, or the insulation of the sub floor space may need to be topped up or replaced.
+The insulation of the ceiling and underfloor is a requirement on all rental homes as of July 1st, 2019.
+All landlords and property managers are required to ensure that the insulation is in line with standards that are in line with the latest quality.
+In some instances, current ceiling insulation, or the insulation of the subfloor space may need to be added or replaced.

-The "R" signifies thermal resistance, and is a gauge of how well insulation withstands heat flow.
-The more high the R-value, more effective the insulation.
+The "R" signifies thermal resistance, and it is a measurement of how well the insulation withstands heat flow.
+The more R-value is higher, the more effective the insulation.

 Grenada Village Moisture Ingress & Drainage

-Rental properties must be equipped with effective drainage for the removal of rainwater, storm water and ground water.
-This includes an appropriate outfall or runoff.
-Making sure that water has a location to go, and it isn’t allowed to remain beneath structures is an important aspect of making sure your property is dry.
+Properties that are rented must be equipped with effective drainage for the removal of the stormwater and surface waters and ground water, which includes the proper outfall or runoff.
+Making sure that the water has a location to go, and it can’t linger underneath the structures is an important aspect of keeping your property dry.

-In addition to a drainage system to prevent moisture from entering, if your rental is enclosed between your flooring and the ground, a ground water barrier must be installed if it’s reasonably practicable to install it.
+In addition to an irrigation system to stop water ingress, if the rental is enclosed between your floor and the ground, a ground moisture barrier must be put in place when it’s reasonably practicable to install it.

-Ground moisture barriers are usually an insulating sheet of polythene laid over the ground to stop any moisture that is present in the ground from entering the home.
+A ground moisture barrier is usually a polythene sheet laid over the ground to stop any moisture in the ground from entering the home.
 It also assists in preventing from causing damage to the flooring insulation.

 moisture ingress and drainage inspection